 Buccal and malar fat pads are fat pads that appear in the face, in differing areas of the cheek region.
-The size and position of these fat pads have a great impact upon facial volume.
+The size and position of these fat pads have a great impact on facial volume.

 The Buccal and Deep Fat Pads There are additional facial fat pads besides the superficial malar fat pad, which the U.S. National Library of Medicine’s National Institutes of Health calls the deeper buccal and temporal fat pads.
 The face's buccal space - which can be found on both sides of the face in the lower cheek region - is a valuable area wherein dermal injections can have lasting fullness effects for patients, persisting for up to 24 months.

 When there is a loss of facial fat and a patient chooses to receive dermal filler treatments, it is essential that the injector understands the relationship between fillers and facial fat pads.
 A deep understanding of the facial anatomy and the way that fillers interact with fat pads in the face will provide the best aesthetic results from such procedures.

 Whereas certain patients seek plastic surgeons to reduce their prominent malar fat pads or remove outsized buccal fat pads, others desire to add volume to the area that has atrophied.
 While slim facial fat pads and high cheekbones can give some individuals a chiseled look, others may experience a sunken cheek look when their fat pads lose volume.